 Bring a camera along to photograph everything, because you will need to file a report for insurance.

-- When it is safe to do so, inspect your furniture and separate what is salvageable from what cannot be saved.
+- When it is safe to do so, you must inspect your furniture and separate what is salvageable from what cannot be saved.
 Be aware that water damage may not be restricted to furniture that has been sitting in water.
 Excessive moisture in the air can also cause damage to furniture.

 - To determine whether a piece of furniture is worth saving, you must evaluate the extent of the damage.
-Take into account the cost of the item in relation to the cost of having it restored. also take into account its sentimental value to you; you may want to keep and repair a family heirloom despite the damage.
+Take into account the cost of the item in relation to the cost of having it restored.
+Also, take into account its sentimental value to you; you may want to keep and repair a family heirloom despite the damage.

 - Move furniture to a dry area to facilitate drying.
-If it is too heavy to move, place aluminum foil or wood blocks under the legs to keep it separated from a damp carpet.
+If it is too heavy to move, you should place aluminum foil or wood blocks under the legs to keep it separated from a damp carpet.

 If there was only slight flooding and the furniture did not sit in water for too long, begin by separating upholstery fabrics and other colored items to prevent or stop any chance of color bleeding.

 Dry it completely as soon as possible to prevent mold and mildew from forming, which is a likely occurrence if more than 20 percent of the fabric is wet.